jumpertz/grpc-task-manager/Readme.md

 cp $(mkcert -CAROOT)/rootCA.pem .
 ```

 Remove the +1 part of the name of the certificates
+Remove the +1 part of the name of the certificates

 ## Front